The Lickspittle Leviathan

 Raising it up with one arm, the tribesman was easily strong enough to hold Blush against the wall, pinioned helplessly as he aimed the rock directly between the magician’s eyes.

-The burst of flame was exactly that: a jet of fire that spewed over the translators head, neck and shoulders, sending the young man staggering backwards with a blood curdling scream of pain.
-He hit the alter and somersaulted over it to crash land onto the rocks behind, burned horrifically and crawling with ponderous, painstaking effort to the grotto wall.
+The burst of flame was exactly that: a jet of fire that spewed over the translator’s head, neck and shoulders, sending the young man staggering backwards with a blood curdling scream of pain.
+He hit the altar and somersaulted over it to crash land onto the rocks behind, burned horrifically and crawling with ponderous, painstaking effort to the grotto wall.

 Blush picked up the rock that had been intended for his head and followed the shapechanger with it.
 Stalking him slowly and deliberately, he turned the wretched creature onto its back and lifted the rock high above his head.